silshack/spring2014/_posts/2014-01-22-ThuMaiPythonBasics.md

 title: Thu-Mai's Basic Python Exercise
 ---

-I found this assignment to be useful not only because it offered practice in writing mathematical operations, but also because it helped me get used to writing in Python syntax.
+I found this assignment to be useful not only because it offered practice in writing mathematical operations and if-else statements, but also because it helped me get used to writing in Python syntax.
 Whenever I ran into issues, I found that the problem was most often found in my syntax.
 I hope that as my coding skills progress throughout the semester, I'll have fewer of these basic errors and/or be able to more quickly identify such problems in my code.

 ## Jack is a Dull Boy

-**Code**:
+**Code:**

 ```
 a = "All"